kingak4/ft_transcendence/README.md

 The platform provides three functionalities:
 *   **Secure Authentication:** A user management system supporting registration, login, and session handling.
 *   **Chat:** A messaging system that allows users to connect and exchange messages in real time.
-*   **Community Forums:** A space for users to create discussions, post topics, share knowledge, and engage in threaded conversations.

 ## ⚙️ Setup